-In contemplating the prospects for quantum advantage using NISQ devices, other factors besides circuit width and depth deserve attention.
-For example, ion traps and neutral atom devices have higher connectivity than today's superconducting processors, expanding the potential application space.
+In contemplating the prospects for quantum advantage using NISQ devices, other factors besides circuit width and depth deserve attention. \jp{In particular, gate speed, qubit connectivity, and measurement latency vary widely across today’s leading hardware platforms, shaping both the effectiveness of quantum error mitigation and the range of feasible applications (Box~1).} For example, ion traps and neutral atom devices have higher connectivity than today's superconducting processors, expanding the potential application space and reducing the overhead cost of quantum error correction.
 Importantly, superconducting circuits can sample more circuits because of their higher speed, enhancing the effectiveness of QEM.
 Strictly speaking, rigorous lower bounds on the sampling overhead of QEM scale exponentially with the volume of the backward lightcone of the measured observable \cite{ErrorMitigationObstructions}, which can be much smaller than the total circuit volume in the case of low-depth geometrically local circuits.
-We also note that QEM schemes \cite{cotler2019quantum,PRXQuantum.4.010303,PhysRevX.11.041036,PhysRevX.11.031057,EmilioPaper,VirtualChannelPurification} that operate coherently on multiple quantum inputs have been proposed; these are not yet practical but may eventually prove to be valuable.
+We also note that QEM schemes \cite{PRXQuantum.4.010303,PhysRevX.11.041036,PhysRevX.11.031057} that operate coherently on multiple quantum inputs have been proposed; these are not yet practical but may eventually prove to be valuable.